PNNL-Comp-Mass-Spec/VIPER/Readme.txt

 this link to install it: http://www.microsoft.com/downloads/details.aspx?displaylang=en&FamilyID=262D25E3-F589-4842-8157-034D1E7CF3A3

-If, after installing VIPER, the LCMSFeatureFinder does not run properly, then install it separately using the LCMSFeatureFinder.msi file
+If, after installing VIPER, the LCMSFeatureFinder does not run properly, then install it separately using the LCMSFeatureFinder.msi file (aka "LCMSFeatureFinder (Install this after installing Viper).msi")

 The shortcut for starting VIPER can be found at Start Menu -> Programs -> PAST Toolkit -> VIPER